asyncapi/spec/spec/asyncapi.md

 ### <a name="traitsMergeMechanism"></a>Traits Merge Mechanism

-Traits MUST be merged with the target using the [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) algorithm in the same order they are defined.
+Traits MUST be merged with the target object using the [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) algorithm in the same order they are defined.
 A property on a trait MUST NOT override the same property on the main object.

 #### Example